bitbanditt/tech258_cloud/AWS/AWS_S3.md

 # Create the bucket
 s3.create_bucket(Bucket=bucket_name)
 ```
-You may need to specify the region, as permission issues may occur as the default region you may not have permissions.
+You may need to specify the region, as permission issues may occur as the default region you may not have permissions in.

+Code amended with region specified:

 ```
 import boto3